JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 - Efficient for small lists, and nearly sorted lists
 - O(n^2) time complexity - still just as slow as bubble sort for large lists

-eg. The start of the list is sorted, up to the number of passes that have happened.
+ie. The start of the list is sorted, up to the number of passes that have happened.
 The nth item is compared to every item to the left of it.

 ```py
 13, 4, 0, 2, 16, 7   # 13 is sorted, 0 passes